mkb2091/count-sort/README.md

 # Count Sort

 A fast sorting library implementing count sort algorithm which is O(n + k).
 Designed for very quickly sorting large amounts of data with small range of possible values.
+It now supports no_std

 Currently only supports u8.